Geography of Franz Josef Land: Prince George Land

 Prince George Land (Zemlya Georga), lies to the east of Alexandra Island is the largest island of Franz Josef Land which measures 110 km from end to end.
 It has an area of 2820.8 km2 and lies within latitude 80.50° N and longitude 49.50° E. Its mapped shore length is 635.9 km.
 The highest point is 416 m in the northern-central part of the island.
 Jackson named the island "Prince George Land" after Queen Victoria's grandson.
 There are also peaks of 362 m on its western side and 364 m near the southwestern coast, northwest of Gray Bay.
 To the southeast of this is Nightingale Sound, which separates the island from the small islands of Bell island, Mabel Island and Bruce Island.
 To the north of this and off the east coast of Zemlya Georga is the British Channel, which has Hooker Island to the far southeast.
 Zemlya Georga has several capes on its northern end, including Cape Murray on the northeastern peninsula, Cape Bruce on the north-northeastern peninsula, and Cape Battenberg on the northern peninsula, marking the northernmost point of the island.
 Several streams during the summer season flow into the sea in the northwestern side, and Geographer Bay divides the northeastern and north-north eastern peninsulas.
 Off the north coast, Leigh Smith Sound separates Zemlya Georga from the small Arthur Island, which has a peak of 275 m and the Cape Ice Reconnaissance on its northern coast.

 Northern islands

 The northern and central islands lie to the north of the De Bruyne Sound and Markham Sound and to the west of the Austrian Strait.
-They includes Rudolf island to the north, the Zichy Land cluster of islands, and Heiss and Komsomol islands to the southeast.
+They include Rudolf island to the north, the Zichy Land cluster of islands, and Heiss and Komsomol islands to the southeast.